RhubarbPHP/Module.Leaf/docs/index.md

 ## Why 'Leaf'

 The leaf is the visible surface of the Rhubarb plant so it seemed to be a fitting name.
-Beyond the Rhubarb plant it also reflects something of its nested nature when thinking of a tree of leaves.
+Beyond the that it also reflects something of its nested nature when thinking of a tree of leaves.
 Ultimately it's just a name which helps us distinguish between classes when talking about them.

 ## The Leaf Pattern